PrinMeshia/envdev_docker/readme.md

 - maildev
 - symfony

-Work fine for symfony 5.*
+Work fine for symfony 5.+

 use init.sh to install the environment

+*prerequisite*

+Docker instaled and have root privilege